-- NHS Counter Fraud Manual - The NHSCFA and NHS CFS Wales instructions and guidance on the use of FIRST - FIRST case records - Investigation files - Correspondence with third parties including the Crown Prosecution Service, the NHSCFA and NHS CFS Wales - Training records - Records of rehearsals and their evaluation (e.g. role play, draft statements as part of training) - Templates - Meeting minutes, action points and records of their execution - Evidence that witness statements are regularly reviewed for compliance and quality - Evidence that findings lead to improvements
+- NHS Counter Fraud Manual - NHSCFA 'Witness statement review template' - NHSCFA instructions and guidance on the use of the case management system. - Case management system records - Investigation files - Correspondence with third parties including the Crown Prosecution Service and NHSCFA staff - Training records - Records of rehearsals and their evaluation (e.g. role play, draft statements as part of training) - Templates - Meeting minutes, action points and records of their execution - Evidence that the witness statements are regularly reviewed for compliance and quality - Evidence that findings are fed back into improvements